weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 # tags: ['vector index plugins']
 ---

 Vector indexing is a key component of vector databases.
 It can help to [significantly **increase the speed** of the search process of similarity search](https://weaviate.io/blog/why-is-vector-search-so-fast) with only a minimal tradeoff in search accuracy ([HNSW index](#hnsw-index)), or efficiently store many subsets of data in a small memory footprint ([flat index](#flat-index)).
-You can even select to start off with a flat index and then dynamically switch to the HJNSW index as you scale object count ([dynamic index](#dynamic-index)).
+You can even select to start off with a flat index and then dynamically switch to the HNSW index as you scale object count ([dynamic index](#dynamic-index)).

 Weaviate's vector-first storage system takes care of all storage operations with a vector index.
 Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store *very* large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).